EberlyODL/chem110/lesson-1.md

 Each week will begin with an overview page of what will be covered that week.  _Action items_ are tasks that need to be completed in the nearer future and reminders for things upcoming.
 Under the _Assignments_ heading, you will find the things you need to complete over the course of the week.
 Most weeks will follow a standard schedule.
 Guiding Question Sets will be due by Friday.
 Homework will be due by the following Tuesday.
 Last, the optional Knowledge Check for the week is due by the following Sunday.
-(The deadline for is 11:59 pm on the due date.)
+(The deadline for all assignments is 11:59 pm on the due date.)

 The figure below illustrates a typical weekly schedule:
 <div style="float:none;max-width:1000px;margin:auto">